jassoncasey/CnC_RedAlert_Port/README.md

 ## License

-GPL v3 - Original source released by Electronic Arts, February 2025.
+GPL v3 - Original source released by Electronic Arts, May 2020.